stratum/stratum/stratum/docs/setup_guide_barefoot_tofino_onos.md

 ## Start Stratum with Docker

 On the switch, install [Docker](https://linuxize.com/post/how-to-install-and-use-docker-on-debian-9/).
+Docker is already installed in the pre-built version from the fork mentioned above.

 ```
 git clone git@github.com:stratum/stratum.git # or checkout a specific branch/tag via --branch some_branch